NateEaton/PonyExpress/README.md

 **We're looking for collaborators who can:**
 - Add new issues to the archive as they become available
-- Extract metadata for catalog entries
+- Extract metadata for catalog entries (manually or using AI assistance)
 - Help with basic site updates and maintenance
 - Ensure the archive remains accessible for future generations